* For reference, The Stickman Soccer game Reviews websites are all approved, there are no viruses and malware.

 The ads can get a bit annoying and intrusive though, quite frankly, I have seen a lot worse in this space.
 Yeah, having to wait 5 seconds to skip an ad and get to the second half of the game is not my idea of fun, but it's better than having ads pop out every time you tap on a button.
 Luckily, If you play with "airplane mode" toggled or disable your Wi-Fi/data, you could bypass this nuisance.

 My other complaint is with the difficulty.
 This game is just too easy against the AI, even on the highest difficulties.
 You'll soon learn that this game is meant to be played online but, unfortunately, this one doesn't carry that option.
-You'd have to get their latest release (Stickman Soccer 2018) to enjoy online multiplayer.
+You'd have to install their latest release (Stickman Soccer 2018) to enjoy online multiplayer.
 There's still a leaderboard, but I'm not sure if that's enough to satisfy competitive players nowadays.

 Stickman Soccer is a soccer (football) game wherein you take control of a team of your choosing amid the 32 teams the game offers.
-The free version of this game only grants you the ability to choose between four teams.
+The version of this game only grants you the ability to choose between four teams.
 If you want access to the remaining 28 teams, you'd have to unlock them via the "Become a Pro" in-app purchase.